 June 14: Flag Day in the United States, observed to celebrate the history and symbolism of the US flag

-June 19: Juneteenth, also known as Freedom Day or Emancipation Day, was established as a federal holiday in June 2021.
-This celebration honors the day in 1865 when slaves in Texas and Louisiana finally heard they were free, two months after the end of the Civil War.
-June 19, therefore, became the day of emancipation for thousands of African Americans.
+June 19: Juneteenth, also known as Freedom Day or Emancipation Day, was established as a federal holiday in 2022.
+This celebration honors the day in 1865 when slaves in Texas and Louisiana finally heard they were free, two and a half years after the end of the Civil War.
+19, therefore, became the day of emancipation for thousands of African Americans.

 June 19: New Church Day, The nineteenth day of June is celebrated as a holiday by some branches of the New Church.
 The holiday commemorates events reported by Emanuel Swedenborg in the work True Christian Religion and it is considered by some to be the “birthday” of the New Church

 June 21: National Indigenous Peoples Day or First Nations Day, a day that gives recognition to the indigenous populations affected by colonization in Canada